-I notice that you have asked for a squadron, and hope it will soon arrive, as American interests want it badly.
-As I understand, Spanish gunboats have boarded American vessels and searched them, to the eastward of this island, when they were out of sight of land.
+I notice that you have asked for a squadron, and hope it will soon arrive, as Amer-ican interests want it badly.
+As I understand, Spanish gunboats have boarded Amer-ican vessels and searched them, to the eastward of this island, when they were out of sight of land.
 The gunboat Africa has been employed in this service for some time, and arrived here on the 8th.
-I was also informed that an American schooner from 8t.
-Thomas, bound to Baracoa, was hove-to, and the said gunboat sent aboard a boat's crew and took possession of her, overhauling papers and cargo, and after detaining her some time let her pass on her voyage.
-This has come indirectly to me from persons on board.
+I was also informed that an American schooner from St. Thomas, bound to Baracoa, was hove-to, and the said gunboat sent aboard a boat's crew and took possession of her, overhauling papers and cargo, and after detaining her some time let her pass on her voyage.
+This has come indirectly to me from per-

-I have tried by all possible means to get true information of the affairs around here, but it is difficult.
+I have tried by all possible means to get true information of the affairs around here, sons on board.

-Since I wrote on the 3d the troops of Valmaseda have remained at San Miguel; from all that I can find out by different channels of information, his loss of killed and wounded on his march from Puerto Principe amounts to one hundred and fifty men; he brought here in the afternoon of the 3d, per gunboat, about forty wounded, most part from waist upward; several have died since their arrival here, and more are expected to die.
+Since I wrote on the 3d the troops of Valmaseda have remained at San Miguel; but it is difficult. from all that I can find out by different channels of information, his loss of killed and wounded on his march from Puerto Principe amounts to one hundred and fifty men; he brought here in the afternoon of the 3d, per gunboat, about forty wounded, most part from waist upward; several have died since their arrival here, and more are ex-

-By all accounts the insurgents on the 1st instant fought with desperation, and harassed the troops from ten in the forencon until night.
+By all accounts the insurgents on the 1st instant fought with desperation, and harassed the troops from ten in the forenoon until night.
 I cannot find out anything about the losses of the insurgents, but from all sides that I can learn I infer that they were few.
 To persons who have passed through their lines they positively state that in the attack of the 28th ultimo there was only one killed and four wounded, and that the attacking party were only sixty.
-They stated that they buried about forty of the troops.
+They stated that they buried about forty

 Some three or four days ago two young men, insurgents, were shot in Principe, names Padillo and Barroso, about seventeen and eighteen years of age.
 They were taken prisoners on entering the town, and there was found on their persons a pass or safe conduct, signed by one of the chiefs or commanders of the insurgents, that they might go to Principe and return.
-Great efforts were made by all classes in town to save their lives, but useless.
+Great efforts were made by all classes in town to might go to Principe and feturit.
+Great distribution save their lives, but useless.
 I greatly fear that this department will be laid waste and devastated.
-I am informed on good authority that Valmaseda destroyed everything on his march twelve miles before he entered San Miguel.
-He burned two sugar estates, the Isabel and La Union, and a small one, El Destino; fences were destroyed and cut down, and all kind of live stock shot and left to rot on the road.
+I am in-formed on good authority that Valmaseda destroyed everything on his march twelve miles before he entered San Miguel.
+He burned two sugar estates, the Isabel and La union, and a small one, El Destino; fences were destroyed and cut down, and all kind Union, and the tered left to ret on the road. of live stock shot and left to rot on the road.